ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 ----

-CQL 0407  Unused, this was added to prevent merge conflicts at the end on literally every checkin
+CQL 0407 available for re-use

 ----